Tell A Story Share Your Story

 How are storytellers chosen?

-The Tell Us Something Programming Committee listens to all of the story pitches and decides together which storytellers will make the final roster for a particular event.
+The Tell Us Something Selection Committee listens to all of the story pitches and decides together which storytellers will make the final roster for a particular event.
 Stories that sound rehearsed or read are less likely to be considered.
 You have 3-minutes to record your story pitch at 406-203-4683.
 Be sure to tell us what show you are pitching.
 Preference is given to people who have never shared a story at Tell Us Something.
-We are also striving to be more inclusive of our friends in the BIPOC community and welcome your stories.
+We are also striving to be more inclusive of our friends in the BIPOC and LBGTQ+ communities and welcome your stories.

 Pitch your story for any of the upcoming events!